zyteo/LighTide/readme.md

 Realised that the coordinates of results would change if map is changed.
 Fixed above issue by adding a useEffect to update the selected coordinates.

+17 Aug 2023 - Localised datetimeformat.
+Integrated latest datetimeformat into App.
+Almost done with overhaul of app.
+Completed localisation of all components, and integrated them into App.
+Will work on styling and testing.
 ```

 ### Problem-Solving Strategy